riley-wangdaiwei/onbogo/README.md

 > *You learn best by observing others — especially the best.*

 Here’s how it works:
-1. 🚏 Hop on the bus by connecting your wallet.
+1. Hop on the bus by connecting your wallet.
+2. See the current market quote and fees to learn about "Today's Traffic".
-2. 🎯 Enter a wallet address — this is your “professor,” someone you want to learn from.
+3. Enter a wallet address — this is your “professor,” someone you want to learn from.
-3. 🔍 Review their recent swap transactions, pulled directly from the blockchain using the 1inch API.
+4. Review their recent swap transactions, pulled directly from the blockchain using the 1inch API.
-4. ✅ Vote on which trade you think was best, based on price, gas usage, and token movement.
+5. Vote on which trade you think was best, based on price, gas usage, and token movement.
-5. 🪙 Earn a token for voting — you’ll need it to vote again.
+6. Earn a token for voting — you’ll need it to vote again.
-6. 🔁 Repeat to sharpen your skills, build your history, and shape the future of the game.
+7. Repeat to sharpen your skills, build your history, and shape the future of the game.

 ---

-## 🧠 Why We Built This
+## 🧠 Why I Built This

-We noticed how hard it is for new DeFi users to start: too many charts, tools, and decisions with too little context.
+I noticed how hard it is for new DeFi users to start: too many charts, tools, and decisions with too little context.
-So we built Onbogo as a soft landing.
+So I built Onbogo as a soft landing.

 Instead of placing trades, users vote on real ones.
 Instead of guessing, they learn from proven behavior.
 And instead of endless speculation, they become part of a playful, growing governance game.